richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch.md

 * Option #2: Continuous Export (to Blob Storage)... for data that will change over time

 ### Step 1: Create External Table
-External tables enable Data Explorer to interact with data stored in an external data source (such as Data Lake or Blob Storage).
+Both One-Time and Continuous Export use an External Table to interact with data stored in an external data source (such as Blob Storage).

 In this step, we will run a KQL query to create an external table that we can use as an export destination.